mncomputers/spec/CPU.md

 """
     output += f"""## Remainder ({x}) -> {instruction_id + 4}
 Finds the remainder after dividing 2 numbers.
+The numbers can be signed (two's complement) or unsigned, it doesn't matter, so [unsigned/signed] is omitted below.
 |Argument name|Data type|Purpose|
 |-------------|---------|-------|
 |Address of the first number|{x}|The first number|